 4. Japanese (日本語 / Nihongo)

-Demand for the Japanese language is high due to growing India-Japan relation and Japanese companies expanding Indian operations.
+Demand for the Japanese language is high due to growing India-Japan relations and Japanese companies expanding Indian operations.

-Suppose you’re looking for a foreign language that is highly paid in India, then Japanese is the language that gets you paid the most in India and abroad.
+Suppose you’re looking for a foreign language that is highly paid in India.
+In that case, Japanese is the language that gets you paid the most in India and abroad.

 5. Mandarin Chinese (普通话 / Pǔtōnghuà)

-The 21st century belongs to China and Knowing the Chinese language will allow you to compete effectively in the global economy of the future.
+The 21st century belongs to China, and knowing the Chinese language will allow you to compete effectively in the global economy of the future.

-China has become an enormous market, and International businesses and companies are looking for people who can speak Chinese and operate successfully in China’s cultural context.
+China has become an enormous market.
+International businesses and companies are looking for people who can talk in Chinese and operate successfully in China’s cultural context.

 6. Russian (русский / Rússkiy)

 However, the demand has declined in the last decade or so.
 It is spoken by over 300 million people around the world.

-There was a time when the Russian language was prevalent in India (in top 3) and was taught in several cities and a host of universities.
+There was a time when the Russian language was prevalent in India (in the top 3) and was taught in several cities and a host of universities.

-With the growth of industry and opening up of the private sector, the need for language translators and interpreters who are proficient in Russian is evidenced in most Indian cities.
+With the growth of industry and the opening up of the private sector, the need for translators and interpreters proficient in Russian is evidenced in most Indian cities.

 7. Portuguese (Português)

 There is increasing demand and scope for Portuguese Language Experts in India in various industries like Finance, Exports, Accounts, Technology, Technical Support, IT/ITES, Tourism, and Education.

 8. Italian (Italiano)

 Italian is the eighth largest economy and ranks as one of the wealthiest countries in the world.
 Italian is the most romantic of the romance languages.

-The scope of Italian language in India is increasing year after year.
+The scope of Italian in India is increasing at a steady pace.
 If you want to make your career in this beautiful language, then go ahead.

-9. Arabic (عربى / Al-‘arabiyyah)
+9. Arabic (عربى / Al-‘Arabiyyah)

-The Arab world has untapped economic potential and extremely rich in natural resources.
-Proficiency in Arabic opens opportunities in business, government, nonprofit, education, and beyond.
-There are many job opportunities in Arab-world and other countries as well.
-Like 10 millions of Indians, If you are also planning to move to Middle-East countries like UAE, KSA, Bahrain, Qatar, Oman, Kuwait, etc., learning Arabic is the right thing to do.
+There are over 10 million Indians in this region.
+If you plan to move to Middle-East countries like UAE, KSA, Bahrain, Qatar, Oman, Kuwait, etc., learning Arabic is the right thing to do.

 10. Korean (한국어 / Hangugeo)